G4TGJ/g4tgj.github.io/_posts/2020-04-07-Morse-Keyer.md

 J1 is the header for ISP (In-system programming).
 This is needed to program the ATTiny.
 If you have the means to program the chip externally you could omit this, but it makes life a lot easier while developing the software.
 See later for more on programming.

+J2 is a 3.5mm stereo jack socket for the paddle, with the standard wiring of tip for dot and sleeve for dash.
+J3 is a 3.5mm jack socket for keying the transmitter.
+I've used a stereo jack so that I can connect the keyer to my transmitters which use stereo connectors.
+You can use a mono jack which actually makes more sense since the transmitters only use stereo connectors as they already contain a keyer in which case why do you need an external keyer!

+SW1 selects the speed from two choices defined in the software.
+In the current software these are 16wpm and 20wpm but if you want different values then it is easy to rebuild the code.
+I shall probably make it easier to change these through the EEPROM in a future version of software.

+R1, R2 and Q1 form a switch to ground the key out line and hence key the transmitter.
+Q1 is a 2N7000 MOSFET but almost any N-channel device could be used here.
+If you are using the keyer with an old valve transmitter you will need to choose a device that can handle the voltage on the key line.
+R1 and R2 are not strictly necessary but R1 limits the current if there is a fault in Q1 and protects U1.
+R2 guarantees that Q1 is off if the power is disconnected (a MOSFET's gate will hold its charge otherwise).